 Carne Beach is a large but quiet beach located on the Roseland Peninsula.
 It is the perfect place to come for a peaceful and calming walk by the ocean.
 It is also the ideal beach to come to if you have dogs as there is lots of room for them to run free and play.

 Relax on Porthcurno Beach

 The most stunning beach that we saw in Cornwall.
 It will make you forget that you are actually in England and transport you to Europe.
 Spend time here sunbathing or paddle-boarding.
-Also make sure you take the beach walk up towards the Minack Theatre to admire the beach views from above.
+Also, make sure you take the beach walk up towards the Minack Theatre to admire the beach views from above.

 Look out for Seals

 Seal spotting is a great activity, especially if you’re with kids.
 There are plenty of places to go seal spotting.
 You can take a trip to Seal Island, or Mutton Cove.
-If you’re lucky enough, like myself, you can even spot a seal in the harbour at St Ives.
+If you’re lucky enough, like me, you can even spot a seal in the harbour at St Ives.